Creek Fire grows to 45,500 acres with 0% containment, thousands of structures threatened

-The fire is located northeast of Shaver Lake near the communities of Big Creek and Huntington Lake.
+The fire is located near the communities of Shaver Lake, Big Creek and Huntington Lake.
 The flames have also spread towards the San Joaquin River and jumped into Madera County on the other side of the river.

+The fast-moving wildfire trapped more than 200 people near the Mammoth Pool Reservoir in Madera County.
+National Guard helicopters were called in to airlift them to safety.

+RELATED: Creek Fire: 207 people trapped by flames airlifted from Mammoth Pool reservoir in daring rescue, some hospitalized

-The blaze forced evacuations in numerous Fresno and Madera County mountain communities.
+The fire also forced evacuations in numerous Fresno and Madera County mountain communities.
+Deputies said they are going door to door to alert residents in some areas.

 RELATED: Creek Fire disrupts holiday weekend plans for many families, evacuations underway